The new Xprint Server is configured to use lpr as its print helper so you have to install and configure lpr to use Xprt.

 linked to a file inside the old.

-This will normally be a hard link, so it can't go across
+This will normally be a hard link, so it cannot go across

 you should use the new S5L on both filesystems.

-Warning: Unable to load any usable fontsetThe case are the new gzipped fonts, but the Warning isn't serious.
+Warning: Unable to load any usable fontsetThe case are the new gzipped fonts, but the Warning is not serious.

 _XSERVTransOpen: transport open failed for named/enigma:0 _XSERVTransMakeAllCOTSServerListeners: failed to open listener for namedThis message either isn't critical.
 Interactive doesn't support this kind of connection.